Skip to main content

 About

-STAR WARS: Bounty Hunter is a single player action adventure game.
+STAR WARS: Bounty Hunter is a single player platformer game with a science fiction theme.
 It was developed by Aspyr and was released on July 31, 2024.
-It received mostly positive reviews from critics and very positive reviews from players.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews